-Pinterest is the latest and fastest growing social media platform but should your business be on Pinterest?
+Back in late 2012, Pinterest was the new kid on the block and the fastest growing social media platform but should your business be on Pinterest in 2014?

-I’m still in two minds.
-A recent infographic showed that, in the UK, Pinterest was being used mainly by venture capitalists and craft-related businesses.
+I'm still in two minds about whether my business needs a real presence here, other than for SEO.
+In October 2012 an infographic showed that, in the UK, Pinterest was being used mainly by venture capitalists and craft-related businesses.

 In her 7 Social Media Trends presentation, Mari Smith told the story of a photographer in the US who took pictures of rescue dogs and wanted to publish a book.

 However, with no interest from any publishers, she cut out the middle man and went straight to the end user by pinning her images to her Pinterest boards with a variety of price tags.
 Part of the sale money was donated to rescue dog facilities and she has become very successful.

 But, again, the business concerned involved an image-related product.
 I have had some success by posting infographics relating to areas of my own business on Pinterest but not sufficient to make me say that this social media platform should become an integral part of my business in the way that Twitter is.